Project overview

 Current experience

-Once the account is created on web, customers must return to the TV, manually locate the partner app (e.g. Paramount+) and sign in.
-This adds unnecessary effort before content access.
+Once the account is created on web, customers must return to the TV, manually locate the partner app (e.g. Paramount+) and then sign in either via Web or on TV.

-Quite a lot of hoops for our customers to jump through just to watch their content! 🤯
+Quite a lot of hoops for our customers to jump through just to watch their content 🤯

 Prior research revealed mismatches between user expectations and reality: